UnluckyForSome/7zEmuPrepper/README.md

 # Command-Line Examples

+These examples may look daunting, but they're actually really simple - just seperate each argument with a space.
+They have to be in the order above.

 #### Running a PS1 game from EmulationStation using the RetroArch Beetle PSX HW core, which needs a .CUE file to launch
 `"C:/Users/Joe/.emulationstation/7zEmuPrepper.exe" "C:\PROGRA~1\7-Zip\7z.exe" "C:\PROGRA~1\RetroArch\retroarch.exe" "-L C:\PROGRA~1\RetroArch\cores\mednafen_psx_hw_libretro.dll -f" "D:\TempExtraction" "cue" "%ROM%"`